mssola/fbos/README.md

   target, and that's what you are supposed to be passing to the kernel.
 - RISC-V is ambivalent on the endianness.
 Not this kernel.
 Out of simplicity we require a little-endian RISC-V system.
+- This kernel makes use of the `Zaamo` Extension for Atomic Memory Operations, which is included under the `A` Extension for Atomic Instructions.

 ## Special thanks to